roeib/JavaScript-snippets/README.md

 ```

 **[⬆ Back to Top](#table-of-contents)**
-### Two ways to remove an item in a specific in an array
+### Two ways to remove an item in a specific index in an array

 ```javascript
 //Mutating way